How Termly is Used to Manage Cookie Consent

 Non-essential cookies are blocked until the visitor actively accepts them.
 These visitors see a Decline button as well as a Preferences button, giving them full control before any tracking begins.

-When a visitor clicks Decline, Termly immediately passes that consent state to Google Tag Manager via Google Consent Mode v2, which prevents analytics, advertising, and marketing tags from firing.
+When a visitor clicks Decline, Termly immediately passes that decision to GTM, which prevents analytics, advertising, and marketing tags from firing.

 For visitors from US states without specific consumer privacy legislation, or from anywhere else in the world outside the EU and US, the banner operates on an opt-out basis.